BerriAI/litellm/docs/my-website/docs/simple_proxy.md

 ```

 ### Load Balancing - Multiple Instances of 1 model
-**LiteLLM Proxy can handle 1k+ requests/second**.
 Use this config to load balance between multiple instances of the same model.
+The proxy will handle routing requests (using LiteLLM's Router). **Set `rpm` in the config if you want maximize throughput**

-The proxy will handle routing requests (using LiteLLM's Router).
+#### Example config

-In the config below requests with `model=gpt-3.5-turbo` will be routed across multiple instances of `azure/gpt-3.5-turbo`
+requests with `model=gpt-3.5-turbo` will be routed across multiple instances of `azure/gpt-3.5-turbo`
 ```yaml
 model_list:
   - model_name: gpt-3.5-turbo